The Best Filipino Restaurants In NYC guide image

 The Spots

-Renee’s is our favorite Filipino restaurant in Woodside.
-And that’s saying a lot, considering this casual Queens spot is in the heart of Little Manila.
-Right underneath a loud train line on Roosevelt Avenue, this homey spot somehow always makes you feel taken care of.
-Start off with the perfectly crispy sizzling sisig, then try the sinigang na baboy - sour pork soup loaded with tamarind and taro root.
+Renee’s is our favorite Filipino restaurant in Woodside, which is saying a lot, considering this casual spot is in the heart of Little Manila.
+It might even be the heart of Little Manila—Renee’s has been serving the neighborhood from under the noisy Roosevelt Avenue train since 1992.
+It has an appropriately lived-in feel, with random trinkets, lanterns, and wooden spoons haphazardly hung up, like a child took over decorating duties.
+Start off with perfectly crispy sizzling sisig, then try the sinigang na baboy: sour pork soup loaded with tamarind and taro root.
 An order of kare-kare (peanut stew with oxtails and string beans) should be on your table, too.

 NYC Guide